faxmachine19/Classwork/README.md

 Graduated with Bachelor's in Mathematics and Computer Science in Spring 2024.

+### Undergraduate Research

+As part of the Gemstone Honors College, worked as part of Team SAND on prototyping self-assembling swarms of robots.
+Work available at https://github.com/team-sand/sand.

 ### CMSC320

 Introduction to data science.
 Contains final project - applying data science process to a dataset on weightlifting.